peckinc/cordova-plugin-health/README.md

 long term

 - add registration to updates (in Fit:  HistoryApi#registerDataUpdateListener() )
-- store vital signs on an encrypted DB in the case of Android (possible choice: [sqlcipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/))
+- store vital signs on an encrypted DB in the case of Android and remove custom datatypes (possible choice: [sqlcipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/).
+The file would be stored on shared drive, and it would be shared among apps through a service.
+You could more simply share the file, but then how would you share the password?
+If shared through a service, all apps would have the same service because it's part of the plugin, so the service should not auto-start until the first app tries to bind it (see [this](http://stackoverflow.com/questions/31506177/the-same-android-service-instance-for-two-apps) for suggestions).
+This is sub-optimal, as all apps would have the same copy of the service (although lightweight).
+A better approach would be requiring an extra app, but this creates other issues like "who would publish it?", "why the user would be needed to download another app?" etc.
 - add also Samsung Health as a health record for Android

 ## Contributions